Lab Members

 Lab Alumni:

-Daniel Kulick BA’21 MA’22, from Austin, TX, graduated Wesleyan with a Neuroscience and Behavior major and a Chemistry minor.
+Daniel Kulick, BA ’21 MA ’22, from Austin, TX, graduated Wesleyan with a Neuroscience and Behavior major and a Chemistry minor.
 As an undergraduate, he worked in the O’Neil lab identifying environmental pollutants that could contribute to ALS.
 As an MA student, his research focuses on the toxicity mechanisms of pesticides that produce phenotypes akin to ALS.
-Outside of lab, he enjoys playing ultimate frisbee and taiko drumming.
-After completing his MA, he plans to go to medical school and hopes to become a surgeon.

-Simon Van Deursen BA ’22, from Marin, California, graduated from the Branson School in 2018.
-At Wesleyan, he is a member of the Wesleyan Ski and Snowboard team and is majoring in Molecular Biology & Biochemistry and the College of Integrative Sciences.
-In his free time, he enjoys playing piano and hiking.
-In the O’Neil Lab his research focuses on neuroinflammation, glial cells and neurodegeneration.
+Simon Van Deursen BA ’22, from Marin, California, majored in Molecular Biology & Biochemistry and the College of Integrative Sciences.
+In the O’Neil Lab his research focused on neuroinflammation, glial cells and neurodegeneration.
 Simon is now working towards his PhD at Columbia University in NYC.

 Matthew Huston BA ’20, from Pittsburgh, PA graduated from Wesleyan with a B.A. in Neuroscience and a Chemistry and History minor.
 At Wesleyan, Matt played on the NESCAC Championship-winning Hockey Team.
 After graduation, Matt is working as a research technician in Prof. Kathleen Collins’ lab at the University of Michigan, Ann Arbor.

 Jacob Greene BA ’20, MA ’21, from Seattle, WA graduated from Wesleyan with a B.A. from the Neuroscience and Behavior and Science in Society Program.
-At Wesleyan, Jacob organized the Buddhist community and Shaolin martial arts, while also playing for the Wesleyan men’s Ultimate Frisbee team.
 His research in the O’Neil lab investigated gene editing in stem cells, TDP43 mutation in neurodegeneration, and environmental toxicants in sporadic ALS.
 Jacob is currently pursuing a PhD at the University of Washington in Seattle.
-Jacob Simon is now working towards his PhD at Washington University in Seattle.

-Stevie O’Connor BA ’22, is from Marshfield, MA, and graduated from Milton Academy in 2017.
-At Milton, he was a varsity athlete in hockey, and has continued his passion for hockey as a member of the Men’s Ice Hockey team at Wesleyan.
-Academically, he is majoring in Neuroscience and Behavior and minoring in Chemistry.
-He is also pre-medical, and, after graduation, plans on attending medical school.
-His research in the O’Neil Lab currently focuses on the production of SOD1 protein, in particular the H46R mutated form.
+Stevie O’Connor BA ’22, is from Marshfield, MA, and majored in Neuroscience and Behavior.
+His research in the O’Neil Lab focused on the production of SOD1 protein, in particular the H46R mutated form.

 Mikayla Mclaughlin received her BS and MS degrees in chemistry with a biochemistry concentration from Southern Connecticut State University.
-At Southern, she worked with Dr. Todd Ryder to synthesize cephalosporin analogs as well as to isolate and characterize potential antibiotics from soil bacteria secondary metabolites.
-At Wesleyan, her interests in biochemistry and disease mechanisms lead her to join the O’Neil lab, where her specific interests are the relationships between post translational modifications and metal binding in mutated SOD1 protein and the development and progression of ALS.
+At Wesleyan, she studied post translational modifications and metal binding in mutated SOD1 protein and the development and progression of ALS.